DevYanB/CS131/Project/README.md

 ### Notes
 -----
-This is a proxy server herd that utilizes a floodign algorithm to self-update itself.
+This is a proxy server herd that utilizes a flooding algorithm to self-update itself.
 You can run each server individually, or write a script to run them all at once.
 You can either use telnet or run the client code for an example of client-server interaction